Saba-Baroughi/Final-Project-CI/README.md

 ## Fixed Bugs

+There was an error in HTML Validation which was 'The value of the for attribute of the label element must be the ID of a non-hidden form control.'
+Then I matched the id with for in the label tag and the error was fixed.

 I received a warning about changing image formats to WebP to improve accessibility, according to Lighthouse in DevTools.
 Although I made the changes, it did not increase the accessibility percentage.

 ## Unfixed Bugs